jsk-ros-pkg/jsk_3rdparty/rostwitter/README.md

 You can even tweet the image by encoding in base64.
 The following example is in python.

+Do not concatenate multiple base64 images without spaces.

 ```python
 import rospy
 import cv2